mbernste/mbernste.github.io/_posts/2021-03-03-cell_types_states_and_ontologies.md

 Lastly, there is the question of how to handle diseased cells.
 Is a neuron that is no longer able to perform the function that a neuron usually performs still a neuron?
 Does a "diseased" neuron get its own cell type definition?
 What criteria do we use to determine whether a cell is "diseased"?

 There is not yet an agreement in the scientific community on how to answer these questions.
 Nonetheless, in this post, I will convey a perspective, which combines many existing ideas in the field, that will attempt to answer them.
-This perspective is a mental framework for thinking about cell types, cell states, and what it means to "catalogue" a cell type.
+This perspective is a mental framework for thinking about cell types, cell states, and what it means to "catalog" a cell type.

 The cell state space
 -------------------